SonnyLarsson/Texts/My Code Standard.md

 }
 ```

 The VAT value here is a *magic number*.
-Magic numbers not set to variables or constants.
+Magic numbers are not set to variables or constants.
 Magic numbers need to be explained.

 One way to explain a magic number is to add a comment:
 ```js